A particle's perspective on screening mechanisms: Conclusion

 Since these theories include an extra scalar in the action, they can also be studied from a particle physics perspective.
 This has been done in vacuum, focusing on the emergence of long-range fifth forces and additional interactions in the Standard Model~\cite{Burrage:2018dvt,Copeland:2021qby}.
 This paper has expanded previous work in Ref.~\cite{Burrage:2023eol} to account for screening effects in this context, with the main difference being that we relaxed the assumption of $\tAv\approx1$, where $\tAv$ is the late time value for the non-minimal coupling function.
 We showed that in the Standard Model, the Higgs field does not alter the effective potential for the non-minimally coupled field, obtaining the same result as in the standard treatment of screening mechanisms.
 We further explored how different mass-generating mechanisms contributed to the screening of fifth forces.
 In particular, we first studied explicit mass terms and scale invariant theories that generate their mass dynamically.
 In the former case, we find that the contribution is equal to that of the Higgs mechanism, while in the latter, the field does not contribute.
 Therefore, there is a relation between the fifth force and the contribution to the screening, as expected.
 Considering this, we found that baryonic matter would only contribute via the percentage that gains its mass via the Higgs mechanism, between $10\%$ and $20\%$ for the mass of the proton, depending on the method used to study the proton's mass.

-In the Jordan frame, the vacuum expectation value of the non-minimally coupled field generates the effective Planck mass when stationary.
-This has important consequences in the Einstein frame description, as screening mechanisms shift the mass of elementary particles, meaning that the strength of gravity is background-dependent, as discussed after Eq.~\eqref{eq: mass fermion}.
+In the Einstein frame, the coupling of the non-minimally coupled field to the Higgs leads to a mixing in their vacuum expectation values.
+This has important consequences on the Standard Model, as screening mechanisms shift the mass of elementary particles, as discussed after Eq.~\eqref{eq: mass fermion}.
 This effect can be significant even when fifth forces are completely suppressed, meaning that, for some models, a field cannot be infinitely screened without consequences on the physics, a phenomenon we have called \textit{over-screening}.
-We studied this effect on galactic disks for the chameleon and symmetron models, finding that changes in the local density give a different gravitational potential to the one expected by standard gravity, as shown in Figure~\ref{fig: densities}.
-In particular, the chameleon model is a perfect example of over-screening, as independently of its mass and coupling strength to matter, it will drastically change the gravitational potential created by matter in different density backgrounds, as given by Eq.~\eqref{eq: FG chameleon}.
-On the other hand, the symmetron model leads to a constant strength of gravity inside the screened region (i.e., for $\rho>\mu_\chi^2 M^2_{\rm sym}$).
-Outside this region, the gravitational constant rapidly converges to a rescaling of the Newtonian value given by $G_{\rm eff}/G_{\rm N}=(1-\mu^2/(2\lambda_\chi M_{\rm sym}^2))^2$, as we show in Eq.~\eqref{eq: FG symmetron}.
+We studied this effect on a toy model for galactic disks for the chameleon and symmetron models, finding that changes in the local density give a different gravitational potential to the one expected by standard gravity, as shown in Figure~\ref{fig: densities}.
+In particular, the chameleon model with an exponential potential is a perfect example of over-screening, as independently of its mass and coupling strength to matter, it will drastically change all fermion masses depending on the background's density, as given by Eq.~\eqref{eq: FG chameleon}.
+On the other hand, the symmetron model leads to a constant mass inside the screened region (i.e., for $\rho>\mu_\chi^2 M^2_{\rm sym}$).
+Outside this region, the masses rapidly converges to a rescaling given by $m_{\psi}/m_0=(1+\mu^2/(2\lambda_\chi M_{\rm sym}^2))$, as we show in Eq.~\eqref{eq: FG symmetron}.
 Thus, increasing the mass of the symmetron field leads to more significant effects, but it can always be compensated by increasing $\lambda_\chi$ or $M_{\rm sym}$.